redis/redis-vl-python/README.md

 Please help us by contributing PRs, opening GitHub issues for bugs or new feature ideas, improving documentation, or increasing test coverage.
 [Read more about how to contribute to RedisVL!](CONTRIBUTING.md)

 ## 🚧 Maintenance
-**Note**: This project is supported by [Redis, Inc.](https://redis.com) on a good faith effort basis.
+RedisVL is supported by [Redis, Inc](https://redis.com) on a good faith effort basis.
 To report bugs, request features, or receive assistance, please [file an issue](https://github.com/RedisVentures/redisvl/issues).